cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 		- so we must add one more argument: [[timestamp mechanism]]
 		- with answer to [[when]]
 	- from this we arrived to a [[quadruple]] which is [[fully authenticated]] [[knowledge]]
-	- we gave this a name [[cyberlink]]
+	- we gave this a name: [[cyberlink]]
 	- > as the most fundamental such an atomic unit of [[knowledge]] and [[learning]]
 	- the key to quantum jump of civilization
 	-
 	- you append [[cyberlinks]] to the state of collective thought evolution
-	- introducing delete of [[cyberlink]] make indexing a complex task
+	- introducing [[cyberlink/delete]] make indexing a complex task
-	- also its obviously not how nature works: you just cant forget by wish, they forgotten itself
+	- also its obviously not how nature works: you just cant forget in your head by wish, they forgotten by itself -
 	- although looks primitive, [[cybergraph]] is so much needed formal definition of [[explicit knowledge]]
 	- lets analize a statment that cybergraph is complete form [[explicit knowledge]]
 	- temporal dimension: [[when]]